AFASSoftware/maquette/docs/API.md

-## Rendering
+## Projection

-A Rendering object represents a VNode tree that has been converted to a real DOM tree.
+A Projection object represents a VNode tree that has been converted to a real DOM tree.
 It provides the following properties:

-## Rendering.update
+## Projection.update

 ```js
 function update(updatedVNode)